-Now that you see the written text, it’s going to be very tempting to say it the way it’s written, pronounce the silent letters, skip the liaisons, mess up your word grouping…
+When you see the written text, it’s going to be very tempting to say it the way it’s written, pronounce the silent letters, skip the liaisons, mess up your word grouping…

-You need to repeat again a couple of times, while reading the transcript to really nail down the correct French pronunciation.
+You need to repeat again a couple of times while reading the transcript to really nail down the correct French pronunciation.

 Drill with the most difficult sounds

 Some sounds are more difficult for foreigners: for example the French R.

 Make sure you drill on several words with an R at the beginning, in the middle, or at the end, and different R+ vowels, but also vowels + R, Tr, Dr, Gr etc… combinations.

 In French Today’s Secrets of French Pronunciation audio lesson, you’ll find a special drill section to help you master the most difficult and the most common French sounds such as the French R, the French U, le≠la≠les, un≠une, é≠è etc…